dipanjal/think-in-a-react-way/README.md

 ### Create Linting Configuration file manually

-Create a `.eslintrc` file in the project root and enter the below contents:
+Create a `.eslintrc.json` file in the project root and enter the below contents:

 ```json
 {